Parasos/fusion-lock/README.md

 The following **owner operations** are allowed at any time:
 - Can pause user functionality.
-- Can set global bridge proxy address
+- Can set bridge proxy address.
 - Can change the L2 address of any token.
-- Can set a L1 bridge override for any token.

 _1) During deposit_